 Of course, it’s easier said than done.
 As organizations seek the benefits of design-led change, it’s more important than ever they not just pursue it, but ensure that the promise of innovation transitions into the day-to-day governance.

-Read the full article in Touchpoint Vol. 9 No. 2 – Measuring Impact and Value.
+Read the full article (requires a membership to read) in Touchpoint Vol. 9 No. 2 – Measuring Impact and Value.